By Rick Steves

-The International Student Identity Card (ISIC), the only internationally recognized student ID card, gets you discounts on transportation, phoning, entertainment, and sightseeing throughout Europe, and includes some basic trip insurance.
+The International Student Identity Card (ISIC), the only internationally recognized student ID card, gets you discounts on transportation, shopping, restaurants, hotels, entertainment, and sightseeing throughout Europe, and includes some basic trip insurance.
 If you are a full-time student (and can prove it), get one.
 Your ISIC card can also be used as a prepaid credit card.
-But, if you’re older than 26, you might have trouble using the card in some places.
-Two other varieties of the card, offering similar discounts, are available, though they’re often not honored: for teachers of any age (International Teacher Identity Card, or ITIC) and for non-student travelers under age 26 (International Youth Travel Card, or IYTC).
+But, if you're older than 26, you might have trouble using the card in some places.
+Two other varieties of the card, offering similar discounts, are available, though they're often not honored: for teachers of any age (International Teacher Identity Card, or ITIC) and for non-student travelers under age 26 (International Youth Travel Card, or IYTC).
 Each card costs $25 and is good for one year from the date of issue.
 Get yours on the ISIC website, through STA Travel, or from your university foreign-study office.

 Rail Passes and Car Documents

 Most rail passes are not sold in Europe and must be purchased before you leave home.
-If you’re renting a car, be aware that an International Driving Permit is required in Austria, Bosnia-Herzegovina, Greece, Hungary, Italy, Poland, Slovenia, and Spain (get it at AAA before your departure — for $15 plus tax).
+If you're renting a car, be aware that an International Driving Permit is required in Austria, Bosnia-Herzegovina, Croatia, Greece, Hungary, Italy, Poland, Romania, Slovakia, Slovenia, and Spain (get it at AAA before your departure — for $15 plus tax).

 Copying Key Documents

-Before your trip, make two sets of photocopies of your valuable documents (front and back).
-Pack one copy and leave the other copy with someone at home — to email or fax to you in case of an emergency.
-It's smart to make a copy of prescriptions for eyewear and medicine as well, but don't photocopy a debit or credit card — instead, keep just the number in a retrievable place.)
-It’s easier to replace a lost or stolen passport, rail pass, or car-rental voucher if you have a photocopy that helps prove you really owned what you lost.
+Before your trip, make photocopies and/or take photos of your documents (front and back) to pack along or leave with someone at home to email to you in case of an emergency.
+It's smart to make a copy of prescriptions for eyewear and medicine as well, but don't photocopy a debit or credit card — instead, keep just the number in a retrievable place.
+It's easier to replace a lost or stolen passport, rail pass, or car-rental voucher if you have a photocopy that helps prove you really owned what you lost.
 Consider bringing a couple extra passport-type pictures, which can expedite the replacement process for a lost or stolen passport.